(b. 31 January 1960, London).

 As a conductor, he has led premières of works by Niccolò Castiglioni, Unsuk Chin, Alexander Goehr, Gérard Grisey, György Ligeti, Magnus Lindberg, Tristan Murail, and Wolfgang Rihm.
 He served as principal guest-artist of the Hallé Orchestra in Manchester from 1993–96 and regularly conducts Ensemble Modern and the London Sinfonietta.

-Prof. Benjamin is also active in other positions.
-He was initially active as a pianist.
-His specialties included his own works and music by Fryderyk Chopin, Claude Debussy, Olivier Messiaen, Wolfgang Amadeus Mozart, Maurice Ravel, and Robert Schumann.
+He is also active in other positions.
+He was initially active as a pianist, with special affinities for music by Fryderyk Chopin, Claude Debussy, Olivier Messiaen, Wolfgang Amadeus Mozart, Maurice Ravel, and Robert Schumann.
 He worked as a researcher at IRCAM in Paris from 1984–87 and co-founded the Wet Ink Festival with the San Francisco Symphony Orchestra in 1992 and the Meltdown Festival in London in 1993.
-He also served as an advisor to the series Sounding the Century for BBC Radio 3 from 1996–99 and as composer-in-residence to the Deutsches Symphonie-Orchester Berlin in 2004–05.
+He later served as an advisor to the series Sounding the Century for BBC Radio 3 from 1996–99 and as composer-in-residence to the Deutsches Symphonie-Orchester Berlin in 2004–05.

 His publisher is Faber Music.